christianThardy/christianThardy.github.io/tom-interpretability.md

 </p>

 <br>

-The highest Q attention (blue spike) is at the beginning of the sequence, around `basket` in the first mention of the basket, maybe suggesting the model is strongly querying the initial state of the room.
-The V attention (green) showing strong contributions around `basket`, exactly in the position where John first placed the cat, completely dominating the V attention of `box` where Mark moved the cat, and the V attention of `basket` at the beginning of the sequence.

 The pattern shows the model is attending strongly to both the initial state (`cat on basket`) and the intermediate state (`cat moved to box`).
 The high query attention to the initial `basket` placement suggests the model understands this is relevant to John's belief state, and even captures `John` in the initial state with high attention activations relative to `Mark`.